 On September 1, 1906, Anders and his son, Neils received their U.S. citizenship in Provo.
 They were accompanied by Lem Francis (q.v.) who was married to Anders’ daughter, Mathilda.
 Anders last name is shown as Pehrsson on his citizenship papers.
 In the 1910 census they were in the unincorporated area of American Fork and their grandson, Carl A., age 27, was living with them.
 Anders filled a mission to Sweden in 1909 - 11.
 His passport was dated November 29, 1909, and a Canadian passenger list shows his return arrival at Quebec from Liverpool on October 20, 1911, aboard the “Virginia”.

-Anders died October 15, 1915 in American Fork and Hannah died June 29, 1921, also in American Fork and they are buried in the American Fork Cemetery.
+Anders died October 15, 1915, in American Fork and Hanna died June 29, 1921, also in American Fork and they are buried in the American Fork City Cemetery.

-They later moved to Kaysville, Utah as Niels was called from there to serve a mission to Denmark from April, 1924 to January, 1925.
-(He was set apart for his mission by J Golden Kimball)
+They later moved to Kaysville, Utah and Niels was called from there to serve a mission to Denmark from April, 1924 to January, 1925 (He was set apart for his mission by J Golden Kimball).